 Champ Island, Franz Josef LandPlaced in the very center of the archipelago, like a diamond in a precious tiara, is the magnificent Champ Island.
 The landscape here is majestic, featuring cliffs and the island chain's tallest ice-capped mountains.
 Here, you can also see a truly unique natural wonder: perfectly spherical stones up to 3 meters in diameter, found nowhere else in the world.

 Alger Island / Cape Tegetthoff, Hall Island, Franz Josef Land

 At Alger Island, plan to land at the wintering place of the American Arctic expedition headed by A. Baldwin.
 If the weather is calm, join a Zodiac craft and dodge drifting icebergs in order to admire the view and to take pictures of these majestic giants from sea level.

 If time permits, your ship might spend the evening at Cape Tegetthoff, Hall Island.
-The island sights are impressive and include huge cliffs resembling dorsal fins of gigantic sharks submerge into the depths.
+The island sites are impressive and include huge cliffs resembling dorsal fins of gigantic sharks.
 The remains of the wooden structures built by the Wellman expedition of 1898 add colors to the panorama.

 Kvitoya Island, SpitsbergenIf the weather is on your side today, you can try landing on Kvitoya Island.
 It is almost completely ice-covered and belongs to the Northeast Svalbard Nature Reserve.
 On the ice-free parts there are moss beds which can add vibrant color to this often white landscape.
 Arctic terns and other birds breed here.
 Polar bears and walrus are also frequent visitors in this area.